-In the case of Mangata’s multi-rollup infrastructure, it is not possible to implement the naïve solution.
+In the case of Mangata’s master-rollup infrastructure, it is not possible to implement the naïve solution.
 Due to the challenges and solutions discussed in the rolldowns chapter, everyone wishing to become a sequencer first has to join the active set.

 Our escape hatch solution instead gives any user the ability to “activate” the escape hatch in case the existing sequencers stop submitting updates to the L1.